dmcdo/sparc-linux-toolchain/README.md

 make
 sudo make install
 ```
-This will install the toolchain to `/opt/sparc-linux-toolchain`.
+This will install the toolchain to `/opt/sparc-buildroot-linux-uclibc_sdk-buildroot`.
 If necessary, you can uninstall the it with `sudo make uninstall`.

 ### Just The Toolchain
 ```sh
 make
 ```
-This will build the toolchain with buildroot and create a standalone copy in the local `opt/` directory.
+This will only build the buildroot sdk.
+The result will be at `buildroot/output/images/sparc-buildroot-linux-uclibc_sdk-buildroot.tar.gz`.